SummaryRead the full fact sheet

 - Wash any wound thoroughly with antibacterial soap and keep clean.

-- Avoid injections of illicit drugs.
+- Avoid injecting illicit drugs.

 Where to get help